alastairpatrick/nopy/README.md

 ...
 ```

 You might not actually need to install globally if you want to avoid typing `node_modules/.bin/` in your npm scripts.
-Remember that when you invoke npy or npip via an npm script, npm will add both npy and npip to its PATH, even if they are only installed locally.
+Remember that when you invoke nopy or npip via an npm script, npm will add both nopy and npip to its PATH, even if they are only installed locally.

 ## Gotchas

-Behind the scenes, npy uses python's [per user site-packages directory](https://www.python.org/dev/peps/pep-0370/) mechanism.
-Specifically, when python or pip are invoked indirectly by way of the npy or npip wrappers, the `PYTHONUSERBASE` environment variable is modified to reference the python_modules directory contained in the node.js project, the one alongside `package.json`.
+Behind the scenes, nopy uses python's [per user site-packages directory](https://www.python.org/dev/peps/pep-0370/) mechanism.
+Specifically, when python or pip are invoked indirectly by way of the nopy or npip wrappers, the `PYTHONUSERBASE` environment variable is modified to reference the python_modules directory contained in the node.js project, the one alongside `package.json`.
 This tells python to look there for python modules.
 Additionally, pip is invoked with the `--user` option, which causes it to install packages in python_modules.

 This is what we want.
 One caveat though is, because python's per user site-packages directory has been overridden, any other such directory, perhaps one residing in the user's home directory, will no longer be visible to python.
 If the goal is to isolate the project's python dependencies within the project, in some ways this is a feature.
 It's definitely a potential gotcha, though!

-What magic does npy use to find the `python_modules` directory?
-When npy is invoked with the path to a python program to run, it first inspects the directory containing that program to see if it has a `package.json` file.
+What magic does nopy use to find the `python_modules` directory?
+When nopy is invoked with the path to a python program to run, it first inspects the directory containing that program to see if it has a `package.json` file.
 If it's there, then it will try to use a `python_modules` directory alongside it.
 If there was no `package.json` file found, it works up the directory hierarchy until it reaches the root.
 If a `package.json` file is found in any of these locations, it tries to use a `python_modules` directory alongside it.
 This resembles the mechanism that node.js uses to resolve modules.

-When npip is invoked or if npy is invoked interactively with no path to a program to run, the process is quite similar.
+When npip is invoked or if nopy is invoked interactively with no path to a program to run, the process is quite similar.
 Instead of starting at a directory given by the path, it starts in the current working directory.